kiniry/objective-c/s093041/Assignment2-2/README.md

 One difference, however, is that the contents of the array, i.e. the type, cannot be specified like in Java or C#.
-An object in an NSArray will always be of type 'id' when retrieved.
+An object in an NSArray will always be of type `id` when retrieved.

 nil
 ----------
-'nil' is the default value of a pointer, which does not point to anything, just like primitive types always default to zero.
+`nil` is the default value of a pointer, which does not point to anything, just like primitive types always default to zero.
 In fact it is zero behind the scenes.
-Therefore it can be tested in an 'if' statement like a 'BOOL' value, since nil = NO = 0.
+Therefore it can be tested in an `if` statement like a `BOOL` value, since nil = NO = 0.

-Sending messages to a 'nil' value will mostly not result in a crash - it will just return nil.
+Sending messages to a `nil` value will mostly not result in a crash - it will just return nil.

-'nil' is comparable to the 'null' literal in Java and C#, which also represents a reference that does not refer to any object.
+`nil` is comparable to the `null` literal in Java and C#, which also represents a reference that does not refer to any object.
 Thus, one has to be very aware of this design choice and maybe use introspection to be completely sure.